woofwoofola/sntb/README.md

 # Instructions to use this package for the Smear Negative Tuberculosis paper

 Note: there are no data or personally identifiable information in this package
+Note: Except for TabPFN, all of the models used are not deep learning models.
+TabPFN is a pre-trained 12-layer transformer model.

 ## Install the required packages
 - pip install -r requirements.txt